Frequently Asked Questions

 9. ARE SAFETY GATES AND ENCLOSURES REQUIRED?

 In order to meet OSHA, ANSI and common sense standards, anywhere a person can come in contact with the lift, an 8' high enclosure is required.
-Where the lift is to be loaded, a gate with an interlock is required.
+Where the lift is to be loaded, a safety gate with an interlock is required.

 10. WHAT IS AN INTERLOCK?